 The weapons Christians wield are subversive to the core of every cultural institution known to human history, caught in endless spirals of scapegoating violence.
 On the one hand there is the wisdom of the world that is foolishness in God's sight.
-On the other, there is the wisdom of the Gospel that is the most potent subversive force in human history.
+On the other, there is the wisdom of the Gospel that is arguably the most potent subversive force in human history.

 As Walter Wink has taught us, the Nazis were defeated indeed, but Nazism called forth a response of violence so identical to the spirit of Nazism that we have reaped the whirlwind of violence in the West ever since.
 We became what we hated in the Nazis.
+This is the mimetic contagion of all humanity so brilliantly exposed by the work of René Girard.
 The indiscriminate slaughter of hundreds of thousands of German and Japanese civilians through incendiary bombing raids on civilian targets in hundreds of German and Japanese cities, topped off by the dropping of two atomic bombs spelling instant death for multiplied thousands of non-combatants, is overwhelming witness to that horrible reality.

-Christians are called to be now, what the world is meant to become then.
-We are called to lives "lived on eschatological edge (Johnson, 1986, p.
+Christians believe they are called to be now, what the world is meant to become then.
+They are called to lives "lived on eschatological edge (Johnson, 1986, p.
 265)."
 Living the end now.
 And what is that end?
-Listen to Isaiah 11:6-9:
+It is the glorious vision of the Peaceable Kingdom for which all humanity yearns.
+Listen to the biblical depiction in Isaiah 11:6-9: